mard1m/Habit-tracker/README.md

 ## How It Works

 ### The Science Behind Habit Formation
-Our application is built on proven habit formation principles:
+Application is built on proven habit formation principles:
 - **Consistency**: Track your habits daily or weekly
 - **Visual Progress**: See your streaks and completion counts
 - **Immediate Feedback**: Get instant confirmation when you complete a habit